-"Leak reduction from a natural gas distribution grid by replacing old cast iron pipes with polyethylene pipes"
+"Leak reduction from a natural gas distribution grid by replacing old cast iron pipes or steel pipes without cathodic protection with polyethylene pipes"

 I. SOURCE AND APPLICABILITY

 Source

 This methodology is based on the project activity "CEG Gas Distribution Pipeline Replacement Project in Rio de Janeiro", whose baseline and monitoring methodology and project design document were prepared by EcoSecurities (Den Haag, The Netherlands).